leighmacdonald/gbans/docs/INSTALL.md

 #### Starting the server

-To start the server just run `./gbans server`.
+To start the server just run `./gbans serve`.
 It should show output similar to the following if successful.

 ```